firedrakeproject/firedrake/doc/sphinx/source/ir.rst

 Visiting the AST, PyOP2 finds a 2-dimensional iteration space and an assembly statement.
 Currently, ``#pragma pyop2 itspace`` is ignored when the backend is a CPU.
 The ``#pragma pyop2 assembly(i, j)`` can trigger multiple DSOs.
-PyOP2 currently lacks an autotuning system that finds out automatically the best possible kernel implementation, that is the optimizations that minimize the kernel run-time.
-To drive the optimization process, the user (or the higher layer) can specifiy which optimizations should be applied.
+PyOP2 currently lacks an autotuning system that automatically finds out the best possible kernel implementation; that is, the optimizations that minimize the kernel run-time.
+To drive the optimization process, the user (or the higher layer) can specify which optimizations should be applied.
 Currently, PyOP2 can automate:

 * Alignment and padding of data structures: for issuing aligned loads and stores.